 African Golden Cat Key Facts

-The African Golden Cat has a stocky build and a short tail.
-The small, rounded face has few markings and the ears are black.
+The African Golden Cat has a stocky build with a short tail and the coat varies from reddish to grey.

 The solitary African Golden Cat feeds mainly on rodents and birds, and is active at dawn and dusk (crepuscular) and at night (nocturnal).

 From the few African Golden Cats that have been kept in captivity, gestation (pregnancy) is 75 days with two kittens in a litter and weaning at about six weeks.

 The following professional organizations have well researched and accurate information on African Golden Cats:

 - Detailed Account - IUCN Cat Specialist Group

 - Academic Literature pdf - IUCN Cat Specialist Group

 Video: Elusive Golden Cat - Filmed by National Geographic